The complexity of verifying the release-acquire semantics over register machines: Algorithmic results for

 We are now ready to state our results for the $\raconsprob$, $\wraconsprob$, and $\sraconsprob$ problems.
-The results are stated in \cref{thm:complexity_results}.
+The results are stated in Theorem \ref{thm:complexity_results}.
 We prove that all the above problems are decidable.
-In the case of $\wrasem$ the complexity is polynomial to the size of the register machine, while for $\rasem$ and $\srasem$ it is in \PSPACE~and it is both \NP~and \coNP-hard.
+In the case of $\wrasem$ the complexity is polynomial to the size of the register machine, which is defined a sthe number of transitions it contains, while for $\rasem$ and $\srasem$ it is \PSPACE~complete.
 For $\wraconsprob$ we prove it is sufficient to keep a constant amount of information regarding paths in memory, and thus manage polynomial time complexity.
 In the case of $\raconsprob$ and $\sraconsprob$ the size of the data structures increases, which implies an increment of the number amount of possible paths.
 In these cases it is not sufficient to keep in memory only a constant number of information for each paths we are exploring, but instead a polynomial one, which still yields a \PSPACE~algorithm, but the time complexity is no longer polynomial.